go-johnnyhe/vibes/README.md

 ## Contributing

 Got ideas?
 Found a bug?
-PRs welcome!
+PRs welcome.
+If you like this project or have any suggestions, I'd love to know!

 ## License